dimitrietataru/csharpstyle/README.md

     * Alignment improves readability.. for a minute, or so.
 In reality, alignment creates problems for future maintenance!
     * A future change that needs to touch just one line of code will leave the *formerly-pleasing* formatting **mangled**.
     * The smallest change, as a variable rename, will break your *neatly formatted code*.
     * There should be no need to modify that extra piece of code.
-If the case raises will be, most likely, left behind.
+If the case raises it will be, most likely, left behind.
     * These blocks of code can slow down reviewers and exacerbates merge conflicts.

         ✔